leonardoLavagna/Chess-in-C/README.md

 ### What's in here?

 - all the scrpits that are needed to implement the game of chess (e.g. `Casella.cpp` implement the cells in the chessboard and `casella.h` is the related library)
-- all the libraries needed to execute the scripte
+- all the libraries needed to execute the scripts
 - an example of a game (i.e. a text file with all the moves you can try)
 - an executable file `scacchi` you can (hopefully) use to play directly without compiling every script and library